 Of course, if your plan concerns several people (you and your partner, for instance), you should take that into account.
 For instance, my wife is younger than me, and women live younger than men, so I should add 5 years to my estimation.

 3. Choose your asset allocation

 To estimate the success rate of a safe withdrawal rate, we need to know the asset allocation of the portfolio.
 Indeed, a safe withdrawal rate will have different results if you have a 100% stocks portfolio or 40% in bonds and 60% in stocks.

 Now, here comes the tricky part.
 The asset allocation will play a role in the safety of your retirement plan.
 So, it will impact the success rate and worst duration of your retirement scenario.
 Indeed, asset allocation and safe withdrawal rates are highly related.

-If you already decided on your asset allocation, go over to the next step.
+If you have already decided on your asset allocation, go to the next step.
 Otherwise, keep reading.

 We are talking about your asset allocation at retirement, not the asset allocation of your current accumulation portfolio.
 For instance, I plan to keep 100% in stocks before retirement, and then I may switch 20% in bonds during my retirement.
 So, I should consider 20% in bonds as my asset allocation to choose my Safe Withdrawal Rate.

 What bonds will do is reduce your chances of failing early.
 Put another way.
 They will increase the worst duration of your portfolio.
 The worst duration is the earliest time a portfolio can fail during retirement.
 So, you want it to be as high as possible.

 On the other hand, adding a high allocation to bonds to a portfolio will reduce your chances of a successful retirement.
 Indeed, the low returns of bonds have historically been too low to sustain retirement.
 You can see this in action on this graph from my Trinity Study updated results.

 Here are a few examples with different safe withdrawal rates and asset allocations (with my FIRE calculator):